sjenning/rpi2-fedora-image-builder/README.md

 ```

 The script
-* Downloads the official IMAGEFILE image from a Fedora mirror
+* Downloads the official image from IMAGEURL
 * Decompresses the official image
 * Strips the root filesystem image out of the official image (root.img)
 * Creates a vfat boot partition image (boot.img) of size BOOTSIZE